In "beautiful China", local polluters still hold sway

 “LEAD BOSSES”

-In Tianying the government and the town’s largest employer are all but indistinguishable: the Jiaxin Group, owner of the main foundry at the centre of town, is a state-owned company.
+In Tianying the government and the town’s largest employer are all but indistinguishable: the Huaxin Group, owner of the main foundry at the centre of town, is a state-owned company.

-Unsurprisingly, amidst the town’s dwindling population of around 100,000, the words “beautiful China” elicit skepticism.
+Unsurprisingly, amidst the town’s dwindling population of around 100,000, the words “beautiful China” elicit scepticism.

 “I heard the central government is going to protect the environment more, but it won’t happen here,” said Zhang Weimin, a 58-year-old resident who lives a mile from the smelter.
 “I don’t trust the local government or the public security bureau or the lead factory bosses.”